aessing/aessing/docs/SUPPORT.md

 In my [Contributor's Guide](CONTRIBUTING.md) you can find some guidance for how to report issues, propose new features, and submit contributions via Pull Requests.
 Please read it, before you start working.

-## :scroll: License

-You can find the license information for this repository in its [license](LICENSE.md) file.

 ## :detective: Security Policy

 I take the security of my software and services seriously, which includes all my repositories.